Dana Point Harbor Revitalization

 Dana Point Harbor is almost 50 years old.
 Construction of the Harbor began in the 60s, and it was officially dedicated on July 31, 1971.
 Due to the close proximity to the ocean air, being a highly trafficked area, and deferred maintenance, the Harbor’s buildings and docks are beyond repair.

-Since singing the lease in October 2018, DPHP have made cosmetic improvements to the Harbor such as painting all building, new signage, and addressing various safety issues.
+Since signing the lease in October 2018, DPHP have made cosmetic improvements to the Harbor such as painting all building, new signage, and addressing various safety issues.
 While these improvements make the buildings seem fine, professional engineering surveys have concluded that most of the buildings within the Harbor are unfortunately unsalvageable.

 What is a P-3?